 In today’s world, semi-trucks are often equipped with on-board recording devices that automatically document a truck driver’s activity.
 Some of the activity that these devices record includes engine activity, miles driven per day, speed data, date, and time of activity.
 These devices also allow drivers to manually enter additional information that may be required to adequately complete official HOS records.
 The FMCSA also permits electronic logging devices, which require more manual entry but are more convenient and easy to save and share than simply using pen and paper logs.

 It is unfortunately common, particularly in instances where an accident has occurred, for truck drivers to falsify their logs in order to appear to be within compliance of the HOS regulations.
-In these cases, the aforementioned “Supporting Documents” can prove to be very useful in verifying or discrediting the truck driver’s logs.
-On-board electronic devices are much more difficult to falsify, so those can come in handy as well.
+In these cases, the supporting documents can prove to be very useful in verifying or discrediting the truck driver’s logs.
+On-board ELDs are much more difficult to falsify, so those can come in handy as well.

-In the event that we believe a semi-truck driver has falsified his or her logbooks following an accident, we will typically investigate the driver’s logs while looking for a few red flags.
-These red flags can help us prove that a driver falsified records in an effort to appear compliant with HOS regulations, and therefore was likely fatigued at the time of the accident.
+In the event that an attorney believes a semi-truck driver has falsified his or her logbooks following an accident, the attorney will typically investigate the driver’s logs while looking for a few red flags.
+These red flags can help the lawyer prove that a driver falsified records in an effort to appear compliant with HOS regulations, and therefore was likely fatigued at the time of the accident.
 Some of these factors include the following:

 If it appears that the number of miles traveled appears to be unreasonably high for the number of hours that a truck driver has reported as being “on-duty,” there is a significant chance that the driver actually spent more time driving than he or she should have.
-We may hire experts to prove that the driver’s records do not add up and that the logbooks have been falsified.
+The trucking accident attorneys at Davis Law Group, P.S., may hire experts to prove that the driver’s records do not add up and that the logbooks have been falsified.

 If a driver’s logs show that all of the driver’s “on-duty” time was spent actually driving, then there could very well be a violation of the HOS regulations.
 Drivers are required to log other job duties, such as inspections and loading or unloading cargo, as “on-duty” time.
 If it is proven that a driver has failed to properly log all of his or her “on-duty” time, then the driver is not complying with the laws and fatigue may be more easily proven.